lajos/boston-blender-character-modeling/README.md

 Select a face or multiple faces.
 You can use the **Face/Extrude Faces** menu or **ctrl-E** shortcut.

-After the extrusion you can move the new faces, or for more control hit **ESC** to exit the automatic move mode and use the move tool (**W** key).
+After the extrusion, you can move the new faces, or for more control, hit **ESC** to exit the automatic move mode and use the move tool (**W** key).
 You can also scale and rotate the new faces.

 ![extrude](images/extrude.gif)